JereKuusela/valheim-expand_world_prefabs/README.md

 - name: Name of the RPC call.
 Must be exact match.
   - See list of supported calls: (RPCs.md)
-- target (P): Target of the RPC call.
+- target: Target of the RPC call.
 Default is `owner`.
   - `owner`: The RPC is sent to the owner of the object.
-  - `all`: The is sent to all clients.
+  - `all`: The RPC is sent to all clients.
   - ZDO id: The RPC is sent to the owner of this ZDO.
-    - Parameters are supported.
+    - Functions are supported.
 For example `<zdo>` can be useful.
 - chance (default: `1`): Chance to trigger.
 - weight (optional): When set, only one of the weighted RPCs is selected.
   - All weights are summed and the probability is `weight / sum`.
   - Sum is at least 1, so with low weights there is a chance to not trigger anything.
-- delay (P): Delay in seconds for the RPC call.
+- delay: Delay in seconds for the RPC call.
 - repeat (default: `0`): How many times the RPC is repeated.
 - repeatInterval (default: `0`): Interval in seconds between repeats.
 - repeatChance (default: `1`): Chance to trigger for each attempt (including the original).
 - overwrite (default: `false`): If true, the RPC call overwrites any existing delayed calls with same name and target.
   - This is useful for messages so that only the last one is shown.
-- source (P): ZDO id.
+- source: ZDO id.
 The RPC call is faked to be from owner of this ZDO.
-  - Parameters are supported.
+  - Functions are supported.
 For example `<zdo>` can be useful.
 - packaged: If true, the parameters are sent as a package.
 Default is false.
   - This must be set to true for some RPC calls.
 - 1: First parameter.